VictorShan/VictorShan/README.md

 <h3> About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks
-- 🎓 &nbsp; Graduated with Bachelor's degree in Computer Science from University of Washington.
+- 🎓 &nbsp; Graduated with Bachelor's degree in Computer Science from University of Washington
-- 💼 &nbsp; Interned at Amazon summer 2021
+- 💼 &nbsp; Working at AWS
 - 🌱 &nbsp; Learning more about Machine Learning and Software Development
 <!-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles. -->